-Answer: Yes, there are currently 31 online master’s in mass communication(s) and media studies programs offered at schools throughout the United States.
+Answer: Yes, there are currently 45 online master’s in mass communication(s) programs offered at schools throughout the United States.

 Mass communication is defined as all forms of communication that reach a broad audience, and encompasses digital media, public relations and marketing messaging, social media, and news.
 Professionals who understand mass communication and how it impacts businesses, government, culture, and society have the power to enact widespread change in organizations, the government, and society at large.
 Mass communication experts can inform the public on important sociopolitical, health-related, and environmental issues; support organizations in developing effective and ethical messaging; and advocate for positive social change using multiple communication channels that reach national and international audiences.

-Online master’s in mass communication programs, also known as online master’s in media studies programs, teach students the theoretical and practical elements of mass communication, as well as how media impacts society and vice versa.
+Online master’s in mass communication programs teach students the theoretical and practical elements of mass communication, as well as how media impacts society and vice versa.
 These programs cover the history and evolution of mass communication, and how it has expanded to include not only print media, radio, and television, but also web journalism and social media.
 These programs teach students how to analyze mass media content and its effects, as well as advanced skills in media management, advertising, public relations, news writing, journalism, and digital media technologies.
-Master’s in mass communication and/or media studies prepare students for careers as journalists, public relations and marketing directors, non-profit communication specialists, communication consultants, web content specialists, social media managers, and mass communication researchers.
+Master’s in mass communication prepare students for careers as journalists, public relations and marketing directors, non-profit communication specialists, communication consultants, web content specialists, social media managers, and mass communication researchers.

-Note: As mass communication’s definition incorporates elements of digital media strategy, journalism, marketing and public relations, and media management, MastersinCommunications.com includes online master’s in communication programs with specializations in Media, Mass Communication, Digital Communication Strategy, and Journalism in the directory featured below.
-For more information about our system for classifying programs, please see the note at the end of this FAQ.
+Note: As mass communication’s definition incorporates elements of digital media strategy, journalism, marketing and public relations, and media management, MastersinCommunications.com classifies online master’s in communication programs with specializations in Media, Mass Communication, Digital Communication Strategy, Journalism, and Social Media as master’s in mass communication programs.

 Examples of Online Master’s in Mass Communication Programs

-Currently, there are 31 online master’s in mass communication and media studies programs in the United States.
+Currently, there are 45 online master’s in mass communication programs in the United States.
 Below are descriptions of five of these programs, as well as descriptions of the coursework they entail:

 - Florida International University offers an Online Master of Science in Mass Communication with a focus in Global Strategic Communications.
 This program prepares students to engage in mass media strategies and communication campaigns for organizations in the public and private sectors.
 Students take core classes in mass media research, strategic communication principles and ethics, and global strategic communication management, followed by electives in areas such as communication for change, media planning, organizational conflict resolution, social media metrics, and strategic storytelling.
 Students complete a mass media professional project that investigates an issue in mass communication as their final graduation requirement.